 9. Get followed by Daniel Negreanu on Twitter

 At this point, I think I can safely challenge anyone out there to a Daniel Negreanu fanboy contest.
 He continues to inspire me and be one of my role models for a whole host of reasons.
 Most importantly though, it’s his desire to use poker as a vehicle to do good in the world that’s totally in sync with my outlook on and approach to the game.
-Do yourself a favor and watch his Poker Hall of Fame acceptance speech.

 Anyhow, re: my goal, this is something I proudly bear as a badge of honor: